mgoricki/orclapex-ig-cheat-sheet/README.md

 }
 ```

-By using this property you can still reorder columns by using keyboard or Columns dialog (tested in 5.1.2.00.09)
+By using this property you can still reorder columns by using keyboard or Columns dialog (tested in 5.1.2.00.09).
+Demo is available [here](https://apex.oracle.com/pls/apex/f?p=100309:38).

 ## Bugs
 ### 5.1.2.00.09